JAP4010 – Theory and Method in Japanese Studies

 - Hand in other smaller writing assignments

 Approved compulsory activities are only valid for one semester.
+Participation of the Academic Survival Kit is valid on a permanent basis.

 All compulsory activities must be approved in order to qualify for the exam.
 It is the student’s responsibility to check whether or not the compulsory activities are approved.